apexad/eufy-robovac/README.md

 >  4. Launch the Eufy Home app
 >  5. The output lines contain JSON, you're looking for the values of localKey (16 character hex string) and devId (20 character hex string).

+* Note: You must be the owner of the device, not a shared user

 HUGE THANKS to [mitchellrj](https://github.com/mitchellrj) for [figuring this out](https://github.com/google/python-lakeside/issues/16#issuecomment-484792907)!

 I had to use `adb shell logcat -e 'tuya.m.my.group.device.list'` on my Mac running BlueStacks emulator to get it to work but your mileage may vary.
 You may also not need to run BlueStacks but it was the easiest method for me.
 I installed the [EufyHome](https://play.google.com/store/apps/details?id=com.eufylife.smarthome) into the emulator and logged in and was able to grab my id/key.
 Be sure to setup BlueStacks correctly (see [#12](https://github.com/joshstrange/eufy-robovac/issues/12))